 Requires DOS to submit quarterly report on all expenditures associated with establishing Independent Citizens Redistricting Commission and its role as secretary of commission as required by constitutional amendment approved under Ballot Proposal 2 of 2018.
 Executive deletes.
-House, Senate, and Conference concur.
+House and Senate concur.

 Sec.
 721a.
-Ballot Proposal 3 Cost Report - DELETED
+Ballot Proposal 3 Cost Report - RETAINED

 Requires DOS to submit quarterly report on all expenditures associated with implementing changes and new procedures and purchasing equipment needed for implementing same-day registration and no-reason absentee voting as required by constitutional amendment approved under Ballot Proposal 3 of 2018.
 Executive deletes.
 House revises to require biannual reporting on expenditures related to materials, equipment, personnel, grants, other administrative cost of absentee voting and same-day voter registration.
 Senate retains.
-Conference deletes.

 Sec.
-722. Legacy Mainframes System Modernization - REVISED
+722. Legacy Mainframes System Modernization - RETAINED

 Authorizes DOS to spend funds to modernize legacy mainframe systems; requires report of modernization project detailing costs and various updates on project.
 Executive deletes.
 House revises by requiring a report on ongoing costs the department's modernized automated IT system, the Customer and Automotive Records System (CARS), as it transitions from implementation to maintenance costs.
 Senate retains.
-Conference concurs with House.

 Sec.
 722a.
-MERTS Election System Report - NEW
+MERTS Election System Report - DOES NOT INCLUDE

 House requires a report describing the progress made on updating the Michigan Electronic Reporting and Tracking System (MERTS) and on contracting to modernize or replace the system, including a timeline towards completing the modernization, key implementation dates, and anticipated costs.
 Executive and Senate do not include.
-Conference concurs with House.

 Sec.
-730. Election Equipment Reserve Fund - NOT INCLUDED
+730. Election Equipment Reserve Fund - DOES NOT INCLUDE

 Requires the department to issue grants to local issue grants to county, city, and township clerks to support costs of maintaining and replacing election equipment on an as-needed basis; designates unexpended funds as a work project appropriation.
-Executive, Senate, and Conference do not include.
+Executive and Senate do not include.

 Sec.
-731. Local Election Operation Reserve Fund - NOT INCLUDED
+731. Local Election Operation Reserve Fund - DOES NOT INCLUDE

 House requires the department of state to administer grants to county, city, and township clerks.
 Grants to cities and townships are to support updating voter rolls, election staff training, and improving election administration security.
 Grants to counties are to support training for election inspectors, poll challenger training; and to audit the county's voter rolls; prohibits grant funding to be used for bonuses or wage increases; conditions award of grant on applicants agreeing not to accept funding from any private or non-profit entity; requires grantees to submit annual expenditure reports and for the department to report that information; provides \$1,875 for every 2,999 active registered voters in the municipality to cities and townships and \$188 for every municipal precinct in the county to counties; designates unexpended funds as a work project appropriation and requires annual reports to the legislature.
-Executive, Senate, and Conference do not include.
+Executive and Senate do not include.

 Sec.
-732. Post-Election Audit Study and Report - NOT INCLUDED
+732. Post-Election Audit Study and Report - DOES NOT INCLUDE

 House requires the department of state to conduct a study on the effectiveness of the state's post-election audit processes compared to other states; requires report on local units that have or have not complied with post-election audit training requirements.
-Executive, Senate, and Conference do not include.
+Executive and Senate do not include.